alexpusch/queuelite.js/README.md

 ```
 Publishes a new message to the job queue.
 Returns a promise that resolves when publishing is done
 - message - plain js object containing message data
-  - You can order messages by adding a `_priority` property to the message object.
+  - You can order messages by adding a `_priority` property to the message object (1 - 9).
 Messages will be consumed in order of priority, lowest first (1, 2, 3...).
-The default priority is "50".
+The default priority is "5".
+There is no assurance that a message with some priority will be processed fully before an other message with a lower priority, just that they will be read in order of priority.

 ### queue.consume
 ```js